Danpr1984/WalkthroughProject01/README.md

 ### Page 1: Quick Project Summary
 * Quick project summary
+	* General Information
+	* Project Dataset
+	* Link to addition ainformation
+	* Business requirements
+		*  The client is interested in having a study to differentiate a parasitized and uninfected cell visually.
+		*  The client is interested to tell whether a given cell contains malaria parasite or not.

 ### Page 2: Cells Visualizer
 * It will answer business requirement 1
+	* Checkbox 1 - Difference between average and variability image
+	* Checkbox 2 - Differences between average parasitized and average uninfected cells
+	* Checkbox 3 - Image Montage

 ### Page 3: Malaria Detector
+* Business requirement 2 information - "The client is interested to tell whether a given cell contains malaria parasite or not."
+* Link to download a set of parasite contained and unifected cell images for live prediction.
 * User Interface with a file uploader widget.
 The user should upload a malaria cell image.
 It will display the image and a prediction statement, indicating if the cell is infected or not with malaria and the probability associated with this statement.

 ### Page 4: Project Hypothesis and Validation